Findlay (musician)

-Findlay (born 7 June 1991), real name Natalie Rose Findlay, is an English musician originally from Stockport, England.
+Natalie Rose Findlay (born 7 June 1992), known professionally as Findlay, is an English musician, artist and songwriter originally from Stockport, England.

 Early life

 Findlay started playing the guitar when she was around 15 and after about a year began writing songs.
 She took up music for the simple fact that she was not interested in anything else growing up.
 She joked that "[she] can't really do anything else."

 Music career

-2008–2014: Polydor
+2010–2014: Polydor

 On 24 November 2013, Findlay released her second EP Greasy Love.
 However, after disagreements with her record label, Polydor, Findlay was granted a release from her contract with the company.

 2015–2016: BMG

 Findlay soon created her own label Mint Records and signed with BMG.
 On 9 February 2015 the video for the single "Electric Bones" was released online and the Electric Bones EP was released digitally on 4 September 2015.
 In March 2015 Findlay released the single "Wolfback" which samples from the Ratatat song "Loud Pipes".
 The video for "Junk Food" premiered on 4 November 2015 on Clash.